Permanent Life Insurance

 You can then decide how long you want to pay premiums — say, until age 65 or 80.
 The longer you choose to pay, the lower your premiums will be.
 The shorter the duration, the higher the annual premium.

 With whole life insurance, your premiums will remain the same throughout the time you pay them.
-But with some other types of permanent life insurance, the amount of the premiums may change from year to year or month to month.
+However, with some other types of permanent life insurance, the premiums may change from year to year or month to month.

 Some permanent life insurance policies also pay dividends.
 If your policy does, then the cash value may grow faster while increasing the amount of your death benefit.
 These dividends can be used to help pay your premiums.